ruskin23/meddoc-query-engine/README.md

 ## 2. Architecture & Strategy

-The application is built around a **Hierarchical RAG** strategy, which involves a multi-stage process for indexing and retrieval to maximize accuracy.
+The application is built around a **Hierarchical RAG** strategy with a clean, simplified architecture that focuses on core functionality without unnecessary abstractions.

 ### Processing Workflow